brunobruck/ebl/_posts/2018-09-25-call-for-papers.markdown

 The presentation of contributed papers in the event must fit a slot of 20 minutes of exposition plus 10 minutes of questions and discussion.

 Abstracts should be written in Portuguese, Spanish or English with a maximum of 600 words and it must contain title, name, keywords, affiliation and essential bibliography.
-For submission, they must be sent, in a PDF file, until Jan 5, 2019 to <a href="mailto:EBL2019submissions@gmail.com">EBL2019submissions@gmail.com</a>.
+To submit, they must be sent, in a PDF file, until Jan 5, 2019 through <a href="https://easychair.org/conferences/?conf=ebl2019">EasyChair</a>.
+Note that, prior registration with EasyChair is required.

+###### Templates
+- <a href="/downloads/latex_template.tex">LaTeX</a>
+- <a href="/downloads/word_template.docx">Word</a>
+- <a href="/downloads/odt_template.odt">ODT</a>

 Notification of acceptance will be released on Feb 4, 2019.
 At least one author of each accepted paper must register for presenting the paper at the meeting.
 Each given participant may coauthor more than one paper, but will only be allowed to present a single talk.
 The Scientific Committee will consider the following items when selecting the papers: relevance and importance of the topic, originality and quality of work.